madebypixel02/cub3d/README.md

 ## Introduction

 The aim of the ``cub3d`` proyect is to create a 3D game using the raycasting technique which is a rendering method implemented in the world-famous ``Wolfenstein 3D`` game.
-This was a group proyect and I had the honor to repeat with @mbueno-g :)
+This was a group proyect and I had the honor to do it with [@mbueno-g](https://github.com/mbueno-g) again :)

 ## Map Parsing